Fundamental Economic Reports: Major Market Movers !!!

 Industrial production and capacity utilization

-Industrial production and capacity utilization - The Index of Industrial Production is a chain-weight measure of the physical output of the nation’s factories, mines and utilities.
+Industrial Production and Capacity Utilization: The Index of Industrial Production is a measurement, weighted by chain volume growth, reflecting the physical output generated by the nation's manufacturing facilities, mining operations, and utility providers.

 Housing starts